 Alexander Street Press brings together the skills of traditional publishing, librarianship, and software development to create quality electronic resources.
-Currently offering collections in music, counseling, history, anthropology, religion, women's studies, nursing, literature and the arts, with a growing collection of online video databases making the offerings ever more multidisciplinary.
-Upcoming areas include allied health, business, and the sciences.
+Currently offering text, audio and video collections in Australasian studies, music, counseling, allied health, business, the sciences, history, anthropology, religion, women's studies, nursing, literature and the arts.
 Alexander Street Press is committed to creating collections of global relevance, and partners with the local library community to do so.

 We are expanding our Australian, New Zealand and Pacific content across all our collections and creating new collections focused on the content you need – so have a look around and tell us what you think, if you have suggestions we’d love to hear them!

 New Interface for VAST: Academic Video Online and Music Online.
 Click here to learn more.

 Featuring content from around Australia, New Zealand, the Solomon Islands, East Timor and the Pacific, Australasian Video Online draws together short film and documentary as well as reality and popular TV material.
 This collection will contain over 500 hours of indigenous and non-indigenous film at completion, with over 600 titles live upon release.
 This collection will be the seminal Australasian Video collection, complete with course materials and additional content - an absolute must have for every educational and public library across Australia, New Zealand and the Pacific.